 The same can be said to adding a funky handbag to a plain outfit.
 It adds personality and creates an interesting point for visual contemplation.

-Accessories are also a more economical way to explore trends.
+Accessories are an economical way to explore trends.
 When you want to have fun with new styles and colours, try it through a purse, shoes or jewellery first.
-Buy trends cheaply (from Lovisa, Big W, Dotti, Sportsgirl for example) so you’re not kicking yourself if you happen to grow bored of it.
+Buy trends cheaply (from op shops are a great place to start) so you’re not kicking yourself if you happen to grow bored of it.
 And if you never do then you may wish to consider upgrading to a more pricey version.
 Treat yo self!

-Exploring trends through accessories also assists in getting around issues such as a colour not suiting your skin or a whole look not quite meshing with you or your body.
+Exploring trends through accessories also assists in getting finding out what suits you.
+Issues such as a colour not suiting your skin or a whole look not quite meshing with you or your body can be explored easily.

-Case in point, neon colours – the necklace to the left was my way of embracing the trend without having to wear, what I considered, too much neon for my pasty skin to handle.
+Case in point, neon colours.
+The necklace to the left was my way of embracing the trend without having to wear, what I considered, too much neon for my skin to handle.

-Something else to consider with accessories is that you can adapt them and make them your own as I did with this necklace.
+Something else to consider with accessories is that you can adapt them.
+Make them your own as I did with this necklace.

-And during my last trip to the States, my favourite souvenir came about because of adaptation.
-Our tour group was spending far too much time at an obscure tourist shop and in a state of boredom I picked up a basic wood ring that I probably wouldn’t have considered if not so bored.
+During my last trip to the States, my favourite souvenir came about because of adaptation.
+Our tour group was spending far too much time at an obscure tourist shop.
+I was bored.
+And in a state of boredom, I picked up a basic wood ring that I normally wouldn’t have chosen.
 I popped it on my right ring finger and half expected to hear angels singing (or you know… something to say that I’d found something special), but no, it sat there looking all thin and pathetic.

 I reached for another one and slipped it on, and then, THEN the angels started singing.
 Luckily they were two bucks each so I bought both and haven’t ever worn them apart.
 Putting my own spin on these rings is what makes them dear to me – that and the fact that you don’t argue with angels.